PhilippeCodes/Getting-Long-Term-Daily-Google-Trends-Data.ipynb/README.md

 ### Limitations:

 As mentioned, pytrends returns values between 0-100 and we adjust each period by looking at the overlapping dates of each 90-day timeframe. if either one of the overlapping values is 0 the resulting factor is not valid.
-Should both values be 0, we set the factor to 1 and should only one of the values be 0 we set it to 0.5 in order to compute the factor.
+Should both values be 0, we set the factor to 1 and should only one of the values be 0 we set this value to 0.5 in order to compute the factor.

 ### How To Use: